 Controlled Substances EPCS

-Healthie has rolled out the EPCS integration with DoseSpot as an add-on to our Enterprise level provider plans, which enables clinicians to prescribe controlled substances electronically on behalf of their patients.
+Healthie has rolled out the EPCS integration with DoseSpot as an add-on to our Enterprise level provider plans, allowing clinicians to prescribe controlled substances electronically.

 If you would like to request EPCS, please email hello@gethealthie.com.